GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is similar to a game of golf.
-The point is not getting the ball in the hole but how many strokes it takes.
+> ### A program is a building of thought.
+It is costless to build, it is weightless, and it grows easily under our typing hands.
+But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
 >
-> ~ *Harlan Mills*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts